Be steady and well-ordered in your life so that you can be fierce and original in your work.

 Our entire life consists ultimately in accepting ourselves as we are.

 Whenever an individual or a business decides that success has been attained, progress stops.

-Death is not the greatest loss in life, the greatest loss is what dies in us while we are still alive.
+Death is not the greatest loss in life.
+The greatest loss is what dies inside us while we live.